tm41m/scopuli/CONTRIBUTING.md

 2. Ask the admin @tm41m for credentials to your personal postgres development database and have your ip whitelisted to access the VPC network.

-3. Copy the `env.sample` file into a new file called `env.local` and replace the variable's values with your personal credentials.
+3. Copy the `.env.sample` file into a new file called `.env.local` and replace the variable's values with your personal credentials.
 Run `source .env.local`.

 4. Paste the `profiles.yml` to `~/.dbt/`